ravendyg/url-shortener/README.md

 ### External dependencies
 Nodejs ^6.10.0

-MySQL 5.7 (5.6 definitely should work, guess smth with lower version would also do, but didn't test).
+MySQL 5.7 (5.6 definitely should work, guess smth with ф lower version would also do, but didn't test).

 ### Setup